venatiodecorus/venatiodecorus.github.io/content/posts/2021-02-06-privacy/index.md

 [uBlock Origin](https://ublockorigin.com/) is a great ad blocker that is simple to use.
 It comes with some default lists you can use to block advertiser domains and you can also add your own.

 I did run into an issue with DNS leaks with my container setup. uBlock Origin was not respecting my proxy settings from Container proxy.
 This is not an issue if you set the proxy settings in Firefox's network settings, but doing that prevents creating containers that bypass the VPN.
 Instead I opted to disable the CNAME uncloak feature of uBlock, which is what generates the leaking DNS queries.
 You can do this by going into the advanced settings of uBlock and setting `cnameUncloak false`.

+CNAME cloaking can be used by advertisers to make their scripts and cookies appear as first party, as opposed to third party.
+This means advertisers' scripts could appear to be coming directly from the page you're loading. uBlock fights this but doing an extra DNS request to check every requested host on a page for CNAME cloaks.
+However, if you employ all the other methods described here, you will still be safe from tracking.

 Checking for DNS leaks is important.
 One of the best leak testers I've found is [Browserleaks.com](https://browserleaks.com/dns).
 This site also includes other types of privacy checks.